 Farming Weather Analysis

-Well drained soils are trafficable at present and will remain so for the coming week.
-Moderately drained soils are saturated or waterlogged but they will gradually improve.
-However, poorly drained soils will remain saturated.
+Well and moderately drained soils are mostly trafficable at present and will remain so over the coming days.
+Poorly drained soils are saturated and may become waterlogged over next weekend, with moderately drained soil deteriorating at that stage also.